hummingbot/hummingbot-site/docs/community.md

 ### Github

 The Foundation Github organization is located at https://github.com/hummingbot.
+It contains:

-The Hummingbot codebase is located at https://github.com/hummingbot/hummingbot, a monorepo that contains the codebase for Hummingbot, Hummingbot Gateway, and related documentation.
+* [`hummingbot`](https://github.com/hummingbot/hummingbot): monorepo that contains the code for the Hummingbot trading client and Hummingbot Gateway
+* [`hummingbot-site`](https://github.com/hummingbot/hummingbot-site): Hummingbot Foundation website and Hummingbot documentation site

 ### Docker

-The Hummingbot DockerHub is hosted at: https://hub.docker.com/r/coinalpha/hummingbot.
+The Hummingbot DockerHub is currently being hosted by CoinAlpha at: https://hub.docker.com/r/coinalpha/hummingbot and will move to Foundation ownership soon.
 It contains images for the `latest` and `development` releases of Hummingbot for various environments, as well as historical releases.

 ## 👪 Community Channels